kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 ### Automation and Integration

 After you have developed some basic B.I. and analytics capabilities you'll quickly want to find ways to put them to work.
-Ad hoc analytics has it's place, but to truly reap the rewards of your work you are going to need build a engine that allows you to automate some of the story telling.
-This is where analytics intersects I.T. work. operationalizing your analytics procedures requires a little different knowledge set.
+Ad hoc analytics has it's place, but to truly reap the rewards of your work you are going to need to build a engine that allows you to automate some of the story telling.
+This is where analytics intersects I.T. work.
+Operationalizing your analytics procedures requires a little different knowledge set.
 There are also different approaches.

 AWS and Google have taken huge strides in building frameworks that natively integrate analytics into your DBMS.
 Gone are the days of writing SQL wrappers for some R or python script sitting on some server in the basement.
 Let's take the same simple approach to explaining what I mean here.